passwall/passwall-server/README.md

 ## Authentication

 This API uses **Basic Auth** to secure endpoints.
 So do not forget to update **config.yml** for user information and add **Basic Auth authorization** to your requests from clients like **Postman**.

+## Installation
+Just change **config-sample.yml** to **config.yml** and update the content of this file for your usage.
+Then you can run API with standart command: 'go run main.go'